ArchipelagoMW/Archipelago/docs/options api.md

 and is reserved by AP.
 You can set this as your default value, but you cannot define your own `option_random`.

-As an example, suppose we want an option that lets the user start their game with a sword in their inventory, an option to let the player choose the difficulty, and one to choose how much health the final boss has.
+As an example, suppose we want an option that lets the user start their game with a sword in their inventory, an option to let the player choose the difficulty, and an option to choose how much health the final boss has.
 Let's create our option classes (with a docstring), give them a `display_name`, and add them to our game's options dataclass:

 ```python
 # options.py